synthizer/synthizer/manual/src/tutorials/python.md

 Generators are an abstract concept, which represents somewhere audio comes from.
 Specific kinds of generators implement the abstract interface in a concrete fashion, notably `BufferGenerator` (takes a buffer) and `StreamingGenerator` (takes streaming parameters).

-Synthizer always gets audio from a stream.
+The easiest way to get audio into Synthizer is via streams.
 Streams are specified as pre-parsed URL-like components:

 - A protocol, `file` for example, which specifies where the audio comes from.
 - A path, which specifies where the audio is (i.e. path on disk, etc).
 - Options, of the form `key=value&key=value&...`.
 At the moment, unused by anything, so just use `""`.

-To play back a stream, you have two choices: you can use a `StreamingGenerator`, which takes these parameters directly and will decode in realtime, or you can use a `BufferGenerator`, which takes a pre-decoded buffer.
+To play back a stream, you have two choices: you can use a `StreamingGenerator`, which takes these parameters directly and will decode in realtime, or you can use a `BufferGenerator`, which takes a pre-decoded buffer that you made previously from a strem specification.
+You use `StreamingGenerator` for things like music and `BufferGenerator` for things like short sounds.
+Note that `StreamingGenerator` is expensive and relatively high latency.

 Buffers are in-memory decoded assets, essentially arrays of 16-bit samples resampled to Synthizer's samplerate.
 Note that they aren't actually contiguous arrays and are also immutable.